- 3 cups plain flour

 - 1/4 cups sugar

 - 1/2 cup white wine

 - Abundant oil for frying

-Meanwhile while the dough is resting make the filling by warming the milk with the chocolate, cinnamon and the cocoa in a heavy based saucepan over a low heat.
+Meanwhile while the dough is resting make the filling by warming the milk with the chocolate, cinnamon in a heavy based saucepan over a low heat.

-Cut the dough into smaller sections and using your pasta machine or a rolling pin, roll the dough out into a sheet about an eighth of an inch (3 mm) thick, and cut it into either 4-inch (10 cm) diameter disks, or squares that are about 3 1/2 inches a side.
+Cut the dough into smaller sections and using your pasta machine or a rolling pin, roll the dough out into a sheet about an eighth of an inch (2-3 mm) thick, and cut it into either 4-inch (10 cm) diameter disks, or squares that are about 3 1/2 inches a side.

-While you are doing this the oil should be heating; when it reaches about 185 C, begin frying the shells, 2-3 at a time so as not to chill the oil; the frying will take 4-5 minutes, by which time the pastry will turn a pretty mahogany colour both inside and out.
+While you are rolling the pastry around the moulds the oil should be heating; when it reaches about 185 C, begin frying the shells, 2-3 at a time so as not to chill the oil; the frying will take 4-5 minutes, by which time the pastry will turn a pretty mahogany golden colour both inside and out.
 You will need to surn the moulds so that you get an even colouring on all sides.
 If you are using timber dowel you will need to remove the timber dowel from the cooked cannoli and then place the cannoli shells back into the fryer to golden on the inside as the cases may not cook all the way through.

 Once you have fried the shells, remove the shells from the oil and drain them on absorbent paper, when ok to handle, gently twist the shell from the tube, set the shell aside and continue to roll and fry the shells.